Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A conjugacy theorem and the generalized spectrum of the Koopman operator

-This powerful theorem provides however an incomplete solution to the problem $\mathbf{P}_{\alpha}$.
+This theorem provides however an incomplete {\mkk answer} to the problem $\mathbf{P}_{\alpha}$.
 For instance, Theorem \ref{THM_Belit} shows that for $f$ satisfying condition $(c)$ above, there exits a solution of the equation $\varphi(f(x))=\lambda \varphi(x)$ with $|\lambda| \geq \alpha \lambda_r(f)$, and therefore a solution of the generalized eigenvalue problem for $U_f$; obtained by taking its module, $\Phi(\cdot):=|\varphi(\cdot)|$.
-The missing step for having a full solution of that problem is still the knowledge of the asymptotic behavior of $\Phi$, which is a difficult task also for cohomology equations; see e.g. \cite{TOPOBanyanga_Llave2}.
+The missing step for having a full solution of that problem is still the knowledge of the asymptotic behavior of $\Phi$, which is {\mkk also} a difficult {\mkk property to derive for solutions of cohomology equations}; {\it e.g.} \cite{TOPOBanyanga_Llave2}.

 \begin{remark} It is worth mentioning that in the framework developed in this article, the subset $F$ plays a central role in the existence of solutions of functional problem of type $\mathbf{P}_{\alpha}$.
-The reader may consult for instance \cite{TOPObelitskii_Schroder}, \S 5.2, where it is shown that the Abel equation associated to a contracting mapping of the cut plane $\mathbb{R}^2\backslash(-\infty, 0]$, has a real-analytic solution, whereas the same map considered on the whole plane leads to an Abel equation without any continuous solution, since such a map possesses obviously a fixed point which is excluded by Theorem \ref{THM_Belit}. \end{remark}
+The reader may consult for instance \cite[\S 5.2]{TOPObelitskii_Schroder}, where it is shown that the Abel equation associated with a contracting mapping of the cut plane $\mathbb{R}^2\backslash(-\infty, 0]$, has a real-analytic solution, whereas the same map considered on the whole plane leads to an Abel equation without any continuous solution, since such a map possesses obviously a fixed point which is excluded by Theorem \ref{THM_Belit}. \end{remark}